Multiple Sclerosis: Advice for Someone Just Diagnosed with MS. You are not defined by MS.

 The weakness in my leg comes from the nerve signal in my brain that is being interrupted by the scars on the myelin which prevents the signal from getting through down to my leg.
 Myelin is like the plastic insulation around the wires like in a telephone wire.
 When the myelin scars it prevents the signal from sending impulses down the nerve to my leg to make it move.

-I take a nap everyday at about 3pm-5pm so I can re coop energy so I can have an evening. of having energy.
-Without the nap I tire easily and find myself getting grumpy.
-Realize that at the end of the day you will be most tired.
+I take a nap every day at about 3pm-5pm so I can re-coop energy so I can have an evening. of having energy.
+Without the nap, I tire easily and find myself getting grumpy.
+Realize that at the end of the day is when you will be the most tired.

-Relax people with MS don't die from it they usually live to the same age as you would have without having MS. You can overcome anything.
+Relax, people with MS don't die from it usually, they usually live to the same age as you would have without having MS. (actually I found out that you live seven years less, so what) You can overcome anything.
 You are still you.

 Try to see if your insurance covers the assisted devices you need, wheelchair, canes or walkers and try to put up bars in the shower or by toilet.
 Avoiding falling down if you have gait problems is your first priority.

-I have the progressive kind of MS, so i don't have to get any injections that people have to when they have the remitting kind of MS. My kind of MS does what it wants, my progression is what I call willy nilly, it will progress on its own, if and when it wants to.
-So far over the 7 yrs I have had MS it went from my foot being numb to then the lower leg getting numb and losing some strength, and now parts of my whole right leg is weak and has lost the use of some of the muscles.
-I also require a foot brace that keeps my foot from making me trip,
+I have the progressive kind of MS, so I don't have to get any injections that people have to when they have the remitting kind of MS. My kind of MS does what it wants, my progression is what I call willy nilly, it will progress on its own, if and when it wants to.
+So far over the 10 yrs, I have had MS it went from my foot being numb to then the lower leg getting numb and losing some strength, and now parts of my whole right leg is weak and has lost the use of some of the muscles.
+I also require a foot brace that keeps my foot from making me trip

-I use the cane in house, but when going out I use a manual wheelchair, I also have a power wheelchair for days when my back nerve pain is bad.
+I use the cane in house, but when going out I use a manual wheelchair.
 If you see yourself not being able to work, apply for social security disability it may take a few attempts.
 I was lucky that I applied once and got it.
 Your neurologist must write a complete letter and I also wrote a letter myself.
 Have all your info from specialists and doctors all ready to go before placing a social security claim.

 Exercise is also another way to prevent depression which many people with MS find themselves faced with.
 Keeping involved with your family and friends is another way.

-Getting MS has given me a chance to retire early and now I am writing short stories and a novel.
+Getting MS has given me a chance to retire early and now I am writing short stories and just finished my first novel called "The Eve Chronicles".
 I also write emails to my Representatives and Senators in Washington DC and to Oregon legislature.about issues that affect people with disabilities.

 It is time to take care of you now.